≡ Menu

 Origin of the Catahoula

 As the official breed of the State of Louisiana and hailing from Catahoula Parish, the Catahoula is described to be a ‘Leopard’ because of its fascinating coloring.
-Where the word ‘Merle’ might be used to describe other breeds with similar patterns, when it comes to the the Catahoula, folks have traditionally chosen to use the term Leopard, instead.
+Where the word ‘Merle’ might be used to describe other breeds with similar patterns, when it comes to the Catahoula, folks have traditionally used the term Leopard instead.

 Why is that?